actionml/universal-recommender/README.md

 Items are assumed to have a field of the same `name` that has a date associated with it using a `$set` event.
 The query will return only those recommendations where the date field is in reange.
 Either date bound can be omitted for a on-sided range.
 The range applies to all returned recommendations, even those for popular items.

 ###Current Date as a query filter
-When setting an available date and expire date on items, the current date can be used as a filter, the UR will check that the current date is before the expire date, and after or equal to the available date.
-You can use either expire date or available date or both.
-The names of these item fields is specified in the engin.json.
+When setting an available date and expire date on **items** you will set the name of the fields to be used in the engine.json `expireDateName` and `availableDateName` params, the current date can be used as a filter, the UR will check that the current date is before the expire date, and after or equal to the available date.
+If the above fields are defined in engne.json a date must accompany any query since all items are assumed to have this property.
+When setting these values for item propoerties both must be specified so if a one-sided query is desires set the available date to some time in the past and/or the expire date to sometime far in the future, this guarantees that the item will not be filtered out from one or the other limit.
+If the available and expire fields are named in the engine.json then the date can be passed in with the query or, if it is absent the current PredictionServer date will be used.

+**Note:** a somewhat hidden effect of this is that if these fields are specified in the engine.json the current date type range filter will apply to **every query made**.
+It is an easy modification to only apply them to queries that contain the `currentDate` as shown below so ask us if you need it.

     {
 	  “user”: “xyz”,